It’s that time of year again…cold and flu season.

 The best form to take is vitamin D3.
 Most supplements are D2, so make sure you check and get D3.
 Recommendations vary, although the Vitamin D Council suggests 1,000 IUs (international units) for children and 5,000 IUs for adults daily.
 Vitacost is a great resource for supplements, including D3.

 See your doctor to have your vitamin D level checked.
 It should be at least 30 ng/ml and closer to 50 ng/ml or more for optimal health and cancer prevention.
 Vitamin D is a fat-soluble vitamin, so it should be consumed with some source of fat for optimal absorption.
 Check out the chart below from the Vitamin D council.
+Live in Colorado and want to get your vitamin levels checked?
+Click to see Family Medicine csu health center hours and get a check-up booked in today.

 4) Eat Your G-BOMBS